mitdasondi/Survived_or_not/README.md

 # Survived_or_not
-in this repo the basic machine learning model (decision tree) implimented on famos titanic data
+in this repo the basic machine learning model (decision tree) implimented on famous titanic data

 *the data are took from files and trained the model accordingly with decision tree model*

-*both training and prediction files are included in repo*
+*both training and prediction files are included in repo* u